This page explains everything you need to know about a Voice of the Customer program, including:

 The approach you adopt as part of your VoC program will ultimately impact the type of data you collect, and how key stakeholders in your company can use it.

 For example, if you want to collect customer feedback to help you improve the online shopping cart experience on your website, then your business need for this feedback would be “Optimization”.
-Therefore, you need to use a targeted sampling methodology that engages only visitors who used the shopping cart during their visit.
+Therefore, you need to use a targeted sampling methodology that engages only customers who used the shopping cart during their visit.

 Alternatively, if you want to collect data you can trend over time to monitor your visitors’ website experience, your business need in this case would be “Strategic”.
 So you would need to use a representative sampling methodology to collect an accurate view of what your visitors overall feel about your website.